Boris Johnson ‘fighting losing battle’ says polling guru Curtice

-Boris Johnson ‘fighting losing battle’ to recover from partygate, says polling guru Curtice
+Boris Johnson ‘fighting losing battle’ to recover from partygate, says polling guru Sir John Curtice

 Exclusive: PMs ‘rarely recover’ from such dramatic damage to popularity, says Sir John Curtice